qwx9/notes/net/algorithms/text/exact.index.md

 Other algorithms will attempt to approach its time complexity while reducing the size of the index.
-Ie. we won't get anything better than O(n) for answering W ∈?
+Ie. we won't get anything better than O(n) for answering P ∈?
 S, and similar complexity for finding all occurrences.

 ## Pat-tree